 Anders Ladekarl, the general secretary of the Danish Red Cross, said on Twitter that he has never before written an official hearing response as negative as the one he delivered to the Integration Ministry on Wednesday.

-, Ladekarl condemns the benefit cuts and says that they will not fulfil the government’s ambitions to limit the number of asylum seekers who come to Denmark.
+In the three-page letter, Ladekarl condemns the benefit cuts and says that they will not fulfil the government’s ambitions to limit the number of asylum seekers who come to Denmark.

 “The Red Cross is overall worried that the proposal will contribute to increased poverty in Denmark and will have negative consequences for the integration of new arrivals and their participation in society,” Ladekarl wrote.